chocolatey/docs/input/en-us/guides/organizations/quick-start-guide/certificate-renewal.md

 .\Set-NexusCert.ps1 -Thumbprint 'Your_Certificate_Thumbprint_Value'
 ```

-## Set-CCMCert
+## Set-CCMCert.ps1

-This script should be on your quick start guide server at `C:\choco-setup\scripts\Set-CCMCert.ps1`.
-If it isn't, you can download it from the choco-quickstart-scripts project repo on GitHub at https://github.com/chocolatey/choco-quickstart-scripts/blob/main/scripts/Set-CCMCert.ps1.
+This script should be saved on your repository server at `C:\choco-setup\scripts\Set-CCMCert.ps1`.

+You can download this file directly from [here)(https://github.com/chocolatey/choco-quickstart-scripts/blob/main/scripts/Set-CCMCert.ps1), or copy the below code and manually save it.

 ```powershell
 <#